AashiDutt/aashidutt.github.io/talks.md

 - Expert talk at Build with AI Doha on 9 June, 2024 on the topic <b>Gemini Show & Tell</b>. <a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/ML_Community_Talk_Build_with_AI.pptx.pdf">Slide Deck</a>

-- ML Community talk, sharing projects built with Gemini and Gemma with the Global community on 17 April, 2024.<a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/ML_Community_Talk_Build_with_AI.pptx.pdf">Slide Deck</a>
+- ML Community talk, sharing projects <b>built with Gemini and Gemma</b> with the Global community on 17 April, 2024. <a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/ML_Community_Talk_Build_with_AI.pptx.pdf">Slide Deck</a>

-- Workshop at Chitkara University, Punjab on 11 April, 2024 on the topic <b>Hands on with Gemini</b><a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/Harnessing%20the%20powers%20of%20Gemini%20.pdf">Slide Deck</a>
+- Workshop at Chitkara University, Punjab on 11 April, 2024 on the topic <b>Hands on with Gemini</b>. <a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/Harnessing%20the%20powers%20of%20Gemini%20.pdf">Slide Deck</a>

 - Workshop at TFUG Agadir on 30 March, 2024 on the topic <b>Hands-on with Gemini</b>. <a href="https://github.com/AashiDutt/Talks-and-Presentations/blob/main/Harnessing%20the%20powers%20of%20Gemini%20.pdf">Slide Deck</a>